mishelashala/zettelkasten/sources/Object Thinking.md

 «The classification problem is finessed, in a way, rather than solved by object thinking and Smalltalk philosophy, which suggests that the real world is fuzzy and any kind of hard-and-fast classification should be avoided unless absolutely necessary.», p47

+### Philosophical influence in software development

+«Given that most of computing and software development emerged in the Western world, a common worldview or philosophical context might be assumed.», p47

 ### Where the formalist approach shines

 «Traditional approaches to software—and the formalist philosophy behind them—are possibly the best approach if you are working close to the machine—that is, you are working with device drivers or embedded software.», p88